kubanemil/solana-poh/docs/PohBlog.md

 }
 ```

-`WorkingBank` struct is essential for managing the state and progress of a bank within the PohRecorder.
-PohRecorder is responsible for recording transactions in real-time as they happen into the bank and sending them to the ledger’s entry channel.
+`WorkingBank` struct is essential for managing the state and progress of a bank within the `PohRecorder`. `PohRecorder` is responsible for recording transactions in real-time as they happen into the bank and sending them to the ledger’s entry channel.
 Each bank's operations are accurately recorded and timestamped within the recorder.

 `Record` struct represents a record containing a mixin (transaction hashes), a list of transactions, a slot number, and a sender to send record results.
 ```rust